-(21) This man wrote the majority opinion for a Supreme Court decision that built on Escobedo v.
-Illinois.
-Upon this man's retirement, which was delayed for a year by the scandals surrounding Abe Fortas, Thomas Dewey declined an offer to replace him.
-This man's post was ultimately filled by Warren Burger.
+(26) This man wrote the majority opinion for a Supreme Court decision that built on Escobedo v.
+Illinois and outlined conditions under which "the interrogation must cease."
+Upon this man's retirement, which was delayed for a year by the scandals surrounding Abe Fortas, Thomas Dewey declined an offer to replace him, and this man's post was ultimately filled by Warren Burger.
 For the point, name this Chief Justice whose court handed down decisions such as Miranda v.
 Arizona and Brown v.
 Board of Education.